szaumoor/ZSTweaks/ZSTweaks/README.md

 As others have noted, this spell is generally just less powerful than Dragon Breath (the latter also is not affected by Magic Resistance).
 This is an attempt at making it more unique.
 As for the rationale, comets are cold and icy, hence the cold damage, but burn when in a collision path, hence the fire damage, and are big rocks, hence the crushing damage.
 The breakdown of damage is: 2d10+10 cold, 2d10+10 fire, 3d10+10 crushing.

-**Component 441:** Make Tenser's Transformation grant a THAC0 of 0 at max level
+**Component 441:** Make Tenser's Transformation grant a THAC0 of 0 at max level and APR at the appropriate levels

 Makes this spell achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level."

-**Component 442:** Make Tenser's Transformation give extra APR like a Fighter at the appropriate levels

-This component further tightens the gap between the wizard and the fighter they want to emulate, getting 1/2 APR at levels 7 and 13.
+They also get 1/2 APR at levels 7 and 13.

+Finally, by default, it will only grant APR to non-fighter casters, as fighters already have the APR they need.
+This can be disabled in the configuration file.

 **Component 443:** Make Symbol of Death work with +6 saving throw bonus if above the 60 HP threshold